Our Impact

 Agricultural and Natural Resources (ANR)

 The Agricultural and Natural Resources (ANR) program is here to serve residents, green industry, and agriculture clients in DeKalb County.
-We reach out to all our clients through informational programs, social media, and in person or virtual guidance.
+We reach out to all our clients through informational programs, social media, and in-person or virtual guidance.
 We offer a hybrid system for programming.
-We have in-person programs of different topics at various places throughout the community and virtual programs offered during the day and night.
-Last year 23 programs were given virtually and 10 in-person programs at libraries, senior centers, and garden clubs.
-The total of participant for the 32 programs was 501 citizens.
-These programs range in various subjects such as, turfgrass, vegetables, ornamental plants, community gardens, school gardens, trees, pollinators, fruits, etc. Social media reached 188,020 individuals through 47 media posts about timely horticulture topics.
-For example, the post about proper pruning of crape myrtles reached 159, 662 people.
+We have in-person programs on different topics at various places throughout the community and virtual programs offered during the day and night.
+In 2025, we hosted 43 programs virtually and in-person at libraries, senior centers, and garden clubs.
+The total number of participants for the 43 programs was 1,255 citizens.
+These programs range in various subjects such as turfgrass, vegetables, ornamental plants, community gardens, school gardens, trees, pollinators, fruits, etc. Additionally, we attended and held 19 events.
+At the events we met, educated and answered questions of 779 citizens.
+Through social media posts, we reached 1,438 individuals about timely horticulture topics.
 Our mission is to serve people in DeKalb and the state of Georgia through research-based information.

-The Agricultural and Natural Resources program manages our Master Gardener Extension Volunteer program in DeKalb County.
-This program is made of volunteers that live in DeKalb.
-Every year new volunteers are selected for a 12-week training educating them on topics like soils, plant physiology, landscape design, trees, vegetable gardening, etc. After the training they then volunteer 50 hours in the county to become certified.
-After your first year you need to volunteer 25 hours to maintain your certification.
-The DeKalb County MGEV’s volunteer at our 16 project sites, community events, and green spaces and parks in the county.
-In 2022 our volunteers did 10,620.35 volunteer hours valued at $307,093.72.
+The Agricultural and Natural Resources program manages the Master Gardener Extension Volunteer program in DeKalb County.
+This program is made up of volunteers who live in DeKalb.
+Every year, new volunteers are selected for a 12-week training course that educates them on topics like soils, plant physiology, landscape design, trees, vegetable gardening, etc. Upon completing the training, volunteers contribute 50 hours of service in the county to earn their certification.
+After the first year, they are required to volunteer 25 hours annually to maintain their certification.
+The DeKalb County MGEV serve at our 17 project sites, community events, and green spaces and parks throughout the county.
+In 2025, our volunteers served 11,697 hours valued at $374,304.
 They are such a great asset to our county and our ANR program.

 4-H Youth Development